UWNetworksLab/uProxy-lib/README.md

 ## Development conventions

-All typescript reference inclusions should be to files in `build/third_party/typings`.
-This provides a single location so that created `.d.ts` files that define ambient contexts, which themselves may reference other `.d.ts` files, always have a common directory structure for finding other typings.
+We use |build/third_party| as a common location for references to all ambient JS definitions.
+This means that all typescript reference inclusions should be to files in `build/third_party/`.
+This provides a single location so that auto-generated `.d.ts` files for modules pulled in by require correctly reference other `.d.ts` files even when pulled in from a different repository.
+Basically, we assume a common directory structure for finding other typings.